zeroeth/oculus_aethereum/README.md

 Instructions
 ------------

+* Get the NeoPixel library and learn more about them at http://www.adafruit.com/products/1463
 * Connect two Adafruit NeoPixel Rings together
 * Set the pin you use in the code (Default is 4)
+* Add Wobblers, Pulsars, Circlers as you see fit!
 * Upload the code using Arduino's software.